 Construction paper (2 sheets of black, 1 sheet of white)

 Hot Glue and gun

 1. Lay Hershey’s kisses onto foam core board in the shape of a heart.
 I chose to let the red fade into the pink at the bottom.
 Just fool around with it.

 2. Once you’re happy with the look, lift each kiss up, put a very small dab of hot glue* on the bottom of the foil and stick it back in place on the board.
 Continue until all the kisses are glued down.

 3. Cut a 6″ wide strip of white construction paper lengthwise.
 This will be the spine of your card.

 4. Lay your card heart side down with your other piece of foam core 2″ to the right of it.
 If you’d like the back of your card to be black like mine, glue a piece of black construction paper onto the back of the foam core on the left. (the one with the chocolates on the other side of it).

 6. Decorate the front of your card with anything you want.
-I chose to cut out a black heart.
+I chose to cut out a black heart from construction paper.

 7. You can also write on the heart with a white marker.
 Here are a few ideas.